-- No development within the WC BSP CBA area with exception of 1200m2 development in NE section of mapped CBA due to gentler gradient. - No development on gradient or 1:4 steeper - Use existing development footprint as lookout point / gazebo area.
+- No development within the WC BSP CBA area with exception of 1200m2 development in NE section of mapped CBA due to gentler gradient.

+- No development on gradient or 1:4 steeper

+- Use existing development footprint as lookout point / gazebo area.

 - No new paths / tracks / roads in southern section convert existing road to footpath no driving permitted on this path.

 - Ongoing alien invasive clearing

 - A maximum density of 228 units proposed at 100 130m2 per unit is recommended.

-- Any four storey buildings that could be accommodated to be placed in northern, central and western areas (BLM Restructuring Zone) away from quieter eastern residential areas and sensitive southern fynbos area.
-2/3 storey buildings to be planned for east (quieter adjacent residential area) and environmentally sensitive southern sections.
+- Higher density buildings are recommended to be placed in northern, central and western areas (BLM Restructuring Zone) away from quieter eastern residential areas and sensitive southern fynbos area.
+Lower density buildings recommended to be planned for the east (quieter adjacent residential area) and environmentally sensitive southern sections (i.e. gradation of building heights from west (tallest) to east (lowest)).

+- Final plans must ensure the long-term privacy of neighbours bordering erf 2074 (i.e. Thulana Hills, Cutty Sark residents) (i.e. direction of units, window positions etc.)

+- The final SDPs could include a central road as opposed to road alongside the cutty area if this will improve privacy and reduce noise levels.

 - Solar panels

 - Rainwater tanks

 - Indigenous landscaping

 - Ongoing AIS clearing

 - Fire management plan

 - Waste management plan

-2. "No-Go" greas
+2. "No-Go" areas